aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.toolkit.optimizers/svgpathoptimizationoptions/applytransforms/_index.md

 ---
 title: SVGPathOptimizationOptions.ApplyTransforms
 second_title: Aspose.SVG for .NET API Reference
-description: SVGPathOptimizationOptions property.
+description: SVGPathOptimizationOptions ApplyTransforms property.
 Gets or sets the option to apply transformations to the Path segments.
 It is false by default
 type: docs
 weight: 20
 url: /net/aspose.svg.toolkit.optimizers/svgpathoptimizationoptions/applytransforms/